jnozzi/cocoadev.com/SiteContent/General/XCodeFileManager.markdown

-Is there a easy way to duplicate the file and group manager in [[XCode]]?
+Is there a easy way to duplicate the file and group manager in General/XCode?
 If not, can anyone tell me where to start?